 A lot of coworking websites underestimate the role of meta titles and meta descriptions and write them negligently (if write at all.)
 These attributes are actually ads displayed on Google.
 But the sweetest thing is that you don't pay a cent for promotion.
 Now answer yourself a question— is it wise to miss this brilliant opportunity?
 Most probably you will want to use it to the fullest.

 Here are simple guides to follow:

-You present your meeting room with the help of text.
+You present your flexible workspace and its amenities with the help of text.
 A writing copy plays a significant role in digital marketing for coworking space.
 Here are some applicable SEO rules to follow if you want Google to consider your webpage a good fit for a particular query:

 The next point in the marketing plan for coworking space is getting online mentions (citations) of your business.
 Such mentions usually include your business name, address, and phone number.
 Why is it important?
 When Google determines where to rank your site, not only on-page SEO factors but also off-page ones are considered.
 Citations are one of those factors.

 We recommend you to start with Google My Business then try to get listed on other directories relevant to the coworking niche.